batyuvitez/manduca/README.md

 ## Special Acknowledgement

-I wish to convey special thanks to my wife: Nóra and friends: János and Áron who tested my themes many times.
-They gave me so many feedback on my work and helped me to improve Manduca.
+    I wish to convey special thanks to my wife: Nóra.
+    Thank you  for János Hosszú.
+    Thank you for Áron Ócsváry, who also contributed to the development.
     I have to express my appreciation to Blair in Cameroon, who reviewed my theme so many times,  and contributed to form a messy theme to a professional one.
+    Special Thanks to Gábor Hegedűs and his friends, who is my most sensitive and very patient tester.
+    And the most importand.
+Thanks for Jesus who was the most important supporter of my work.